RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 #module_utils   = /usr/share/my_module_utils/
 ```

- :thumbsup: The most important for a beginning is the default location of the inventory file.
+ :thumbsup: Most important to note is the default location of the inventory file.
 The inventory file is used to define servers that you are managing.
-The servers can be grouped in any way you like.
+If you do not define a locate of an inventory when running a playbook, ansible will look in the default inventory file.
+Inside of the inventory, managed systems can be grouped in any way you like.
 Best practices for grouping service in an inventory is to ask three simple questions, _WHAT_, _WHERE_, _WHEN_ and then fill in the blanks.
 An example inventory file can look like:

 ```
 # WHAT                WHERE               WHEN